aneldev/dynadux/README.md

 Middlewares can have their own actions.

 A live example is the [dynadux-history-middleware](https://github.com/aneldev/dynadux-history-middleware).
 The whole implementation is in [this file](https://github.com/aneldev/dynadux-history-middleware/blob/master/src/dynaduxHistoryMiddleware.ts).

-Here, it is easy to make a History State management, navigating back and forth in time and offering **restore points**.
+Here, it is easy to make a History State management, navigating back and forth in time and offering **restore points**!

 # Debugging

 ## dynaduxDebugMiddleware

-Dynandax comes with middleware for debugging that collects the dispatched actions in a global array.
+Dynandux comes with middleware for debugging that collects the dispatched actions in a global array.

-### Usag
+### Usage

 ```
 import {createStore, dynaduxDebugMiddleware} from "dynadux";